alessandra-gudoy/alessandra-gudoy.github.io/essays/ai.md

 <img width="200px" class="rounded float-start pe-4" alt="'Hey, Siri.
 Flip a coin.'" src="../img/ai_use/siri.jpg">

+With the rapid development of technology and the never-ending list of AI tools appearing, it is nearly impossible to meet someone who has never heard of or used artificial intelligence tools.
+It can be as simple as “Hey, Siri” or typing in a prompt to ChatGPT.
+From ChatGPT and Midjourney, generative AI, like it or not, is the future of the world.
+Even traditional AI, like voice assistants, that rely on machine learning is found nearly everywhere, from schools to healthcare.

 “Hey, Siri.
 Flip a coin.”
 The words I say to help me make simple day-to-day decisions.
 And Siri is just one of many tools we have available to us.
 As a student, I have used Grammarly, ChatGPT, and GitHub Copilot to help with my studies.
 Grammarly helps me with grammar in my essays and emails.
 ChatGPT to create a study guide of topics I need to study.
 And GitHub Copilot for simple, menial tasks in programming.
 Those are the three that I have used this semester.
 However, AI is ubiquitous and inescapable as technology becomes more prominent in our daily lives.

 <br/><br/><br/>